dougwithseismic/patrianna-tasks-fe-games/README.md

 ## Part One: Practical Task

-You will be using the components in the [Figma design file](https://www.figma.com/file/9pgpSp0op1eoWuMGtEHU7x/Patrianna---FE-Gaming-Task?node-id=0%3A1&t=W63yF9mNKHYfqh77-1) to build a game UI.
+You will be using the components in the [Figma design file](https://www.figma.com/file/9pgpSp0op1eoWuMGtEHU7x/Patrianna---FE-Gaming-Task?node-id=0%3A1&t=W63yF9mNKHYfqh77-1) to build a working game UI.
 You'll have 60 minutes to complete this task :)

 ### Instructions